 The more links each node in a DHT has, the shorter the distance.
-Yet, one does not achieve the full benefit of having such links when the strategy is not good.
+Yet, one can gain more or gain less depending on how good a strategy is.

 Assume first, that a node sits on a ring-like ID space which we simplify to the interval [0,1).
 Each node links to its successor and predecessor.
 Each node has 100 long distance links.
 As long-distance links each node links to nodes i=1..100 in the distance i/100.